 There is an option to reset the App and return to the initial state, but it is hidden under account management.
 A user was unlikely to find this option and more likely, drop the App.

 The solution?
-Next to the “adopt” button, I’ve added a “reset” button and this gives inexperienced users two options – adopt the budget once they are familiar with how the App works or reset and start again.
+Next to the “adopt” button, I’ve added a “reset” button.
+This provides inexperienced users two options – adopt the generated budget once they are familiar with how the App works or reset and start again.

-I decided to develop the mentioned Apps in this order specifically because I wanted the quality to increase with each new App.
+I decided to develop all the Apps in the above order specifically because I wanted the quality to increase with each new App.

 Budget Pro is our first commercial offering for the Costs to Expect service, it needs to be the best example of what the service offers.

 I said “I” all the way through this post and for much of the development this was true.
 Recently, my wife (Twitter) has joined me in this endeavour.
 In addition to being an excellent editor and content writer she is helping with quality.
 The plan is that four eyes are going to better at spotting these types of issues than two.

 Four eyes must be better than two!
 I’m not just getting an extra set of eyes to help me – there is a brain as well.